 Distinguished alumni include Wikipedia co-founder Larry Sanger ’91; neuroscientist Kenneth Koe ’45, inventor of Zoloft; environmental chemist and mountaineer Arlene Blum ’66; attorney William Hohengarten ’84, whose arguments persuaded the US Supreme Court to strike down Texas laws against sodomy; beat poet Gary Snyder ’51; best-selling author Barbara Ehrenreich ’63; and geneticist Pamela Ronald ’82, who developed a strain of drought-resistant rice.
 (Notable dropouts include Steve Jobs.)

 From field work and lab work to conferences and independent research, Reed’s science programs foster a rigorous academic environment of active learning and close collaboration with professors.

 Reedie-driven inquiry, such as the independent research done during the senior thesis, often contributes to scientific literature.
-Of the 50 peer-reviewed publications by Reed’s Biology faculty members over the past decade, 60% include student co-authors.
+Of the more than 200 articles published by Reed’s science faculty in the last decade, well over 50% were coauthored by students.

-Science majors are prepared for a variety of career paths, including in research and academia—Reed sends the third-most students to PhD programs of any institution of higher education in the nation.
+Science majors are prepared for a variety of career paths, including in research and academia—by percentage of graduates, Reed sends the third-most students to PhD programs of any institution of higher education in the nation.

 Spotlight: science outside of the classroom